elyra-ai/elyra/docs/dev/metadata.md

 ## Metadata Services structure using the default file system store

-The default implementation for the metadata services store metadata files in file system, grouped by directories based on the type of metadata.
+The default implementation is for the metadata services to store metadata files in the file system, grouped by directories based on the type of metadata.

 The root directory for metadata is relative to the 'Jupyter Data directory' (e.g. jupyter --data-dir)